meshhq/terraform-meshhq-ecs-cluster/terraform.md

 # Automating ECS Deployments with Terraform

-WE make liveral use of AWS's Elastic Container Service at Mesh.
+We make liberal use of AWS's Elastic Container Service at Mesh.
 Wether we are standing up a clusters for one of our consulting customers or one of our in house products, we interact with the service on a near daily basis.

 As the AWS marketing page describes, ECS is: